I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nf-wdfdevice-wdfdeviceaddremovalrelationsphysicaldevice.md

 <p>A bug check occurs if the driver supplies an invalid object handle.</p>

 ## -remarks
 <p>The <i>PhysicalDevice</i> parameter points to a PDO of a device whose drivers must be removed when the drivers for <i>Device</i> are removed.
 Typically, both devices are controlled by the calling driver.
 Do not report the child devices of the device object specified in <i>Device</i> because when the Plug and Play manager removes a parent device, it also removes the device's children.</p>

 <p>Your driver can call <b>WdfDeviceAddRemovalRelationsPhysicalDevice</b> multiple times to add multiple devices to the list of devices that must be removed when <i>Device</i> is removed.
 The order in which the specified devices are removed is not defined.</p>

-<p>The following code example adds the device that <b>pPdo</b> identifies to the list of devices that must be removed when the device that <b>device</b> specifies is removed.</p>

-<p>The <i>PhysicalDevice</i> parameter points to a PDO of a device whose drivers must be removed when the drivers for <i>Device</i> are removed.
-Typically, both devices are controlled by the calling driver.
-Do not report the child devices of the device object specified in <i>Device</i> because when the Plug and Play manager removes a parent device, it also removes the device's children.</p>

-<p>Your driver can call <b>WdfDeviceAddRemovalRelationsPhysicalDevice</b> multiple times to add multiple devices to the list of devices that must be removed when <i>Device</i> is removed.
-The order in which the specified devices are removed is not defined.</p>